-You’re Bad At Reviewing Code (Or Are You?)
+You Suck At Reviewing Code (or Do You?)

 Last month, I wrote a piece discussing the characteristics of poorly written and well written pull requests.
 And with that, I started to ponder the other side of the fence: How does one review code well?

 Reviewing code can be frustrating, even when the pull request is well-written.
 Say you’ve been working on the same thing for 3 days now and suddenly you’re asked to review a pull request with a 35-file changeset which includes database migrations and makes significant architectural changes to the application.
 Big changeset or not, many PRs are very capable of taking down a site on deploy and it’s scary to find yourself responsible for that if you miss something.